JaimeHyland/elAcentoEspanyol/readme.md

 <!-- TOC --><a name="-for-lack-of-time-skill-andor-data"></a>
 ### ... for lack of time and/or skill
 The limited time available to me has meant that:
-- I would like to have implemented one or two more features based on modal dialogs, particularly to position them near the click event that called them and to hide them by clicking/tapping elsewhere on the screen, rather than clicking on &time;.
+- I would like to have implemented one or two more features based on modal dialogs, particularly to position them near the click event that called them and to hide them by clicking/tapping elsewhere on the screen, rather than clicking on X.
 - I would have liked to implement a link between the modal flashcards and their respective lessons.
 It wasn't to be.
 - I would have liked to complete implementation of a spot check of understanding at the bottom of each lesson.
 I was unable to do so in time for submission.
 The scars of my attempts to implement this feature are still to be seen in my json file and in the index.html.
 - The styling of the lesson sections is very primitive.
 I'd have liked to do more work on that too.